QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 +++

-We can conduct a comparison by generating MSE Ratios theoretically using the above formulas.
+We can generate MSE Ratios theoretically using the above formulas.

-We can also perform a  Monte-Carlo simulation  of the MSE Ratio in this situation:
+We can also perform a  Monte-Carlo simulation  of the MSE Ratio.

 ```{code-cell} ipython3
 cp1 = Comparison(0.6,1000)